José Ramón Alexanko

 [edit]In 1980, Alexanko signed for Barcelona, paving the way for a number of fellow Basque players including José Mari Bakero, Txiki Begiristain, Ion Andoni Goikoetxea, Julio Salinas and Andoni Zubizarreta.
 With him as captain they formed the backbone of the legendary Dream Team, which won four consecutive league championships and the European Cup for the first time in the club's history.

 Among his most memorable moments during his 13 seasons at the Catalan side, Alexanko scored the winning goal as Barcelona beat Real Sociedad 1–0 in the 1988 domestic cup final,[3] also playing about ten minutes in the 1992 European Cup Final.
-Six years earlier he had his penalty shootout attempt saved by Steaua București's Helmuth Duckadam, as Barça lost the 1986 edition in Seville.[4]
+Six years earlier he had his penalty shootout attempt saved by Steaua București's Helmut Duckadam, as Barça lost the 1986 edition in Seville.[4]

 International career